 Provides a secure HTTPS endpoint and other user safeguards

-Adapts to the user's screen size / orientation and input method
+Adapts to the user's screen size or orientation and input method

 Share and launch from a standard hyperlink

-By building or converting your existing site to a PWA, you can better engage your existing audience with push notifications, app like integration and offline support.
-At the same time, you can continue building your audience on the open web, as users discover your PWA through search and link-sharing.
-Best of all, you can update your app by simply updating your web server code.
+By building or converting your existing site to a PWA, you engage better with your existing audience using push notifications, app-like integration, and offline support.
+At the same time, you should continue to build your audience on the open web, as users discover your PWA through search and link-sharing.
+Best of all, you may update your app by simply updating your web server code.

 PWAs on Microsoft Edge (Chromium)

-Applications can be installed directly from within the browser via the "Install" icon in the navigation bar.
+Applications may be installed directly from within the browser via the Install icon in the navigation bar.

-Applications can also be installed, run and managed from the "Settings"->"Apps" menu
+Applications may also be installed, run and managed from the Settings > Apps menu

 Web Notifications are integrated into the Windows notification system